Keyboard shortcuts

 Make sure you went through the steps in Creating a new project before continuing.

 After extracting a new version of the circuits but before running Picus with them, they need to be uploaded to AuditHub.
 This can be accomplised with either the UI or with the CLI.
-In this document we are going to see how to do it with the CLI, what you should have previously configured.
+In this document we are going to see how to do it with the CLI, that you should have configured already.

 Each version needs to have a name.
 As an example we are going to use the date of submission and the sha256 of the generated picus files.
-From the shell run the following, assuming the picus files are in the default output folder (picus_files).
+Run the following commands, assuming the picus files are in the default output folder (picus_files).

 date=$(date "+%Y-%m-%d-%H-%M")